suryatejagamidi/Data-Analyst-Portfolio/call-center/readme.md

 ---

-## **What You'll Learn**
+## **What I learnt**
 - **Dashboard Design**:
-  - How to create an engaging layout with custom colors and fonts.
+  - Creating an engaging layout with custom colors and fonts.
 - **Data Modeling**:
-  - Use Excel's **Data Model** to create relationships between multiple datasets.
+  - I used Excel's **Data Model** to create relationships between multiple datasets.
 - **Power Pivot and DAX**:
-  - Create calculated fields and measures for KPIs like average ratings, total calls, and revenue.
+  - I have Created calculated fields and measures for KPIs like average ratings, total calls, and revenue.
 - **Pivot Tables and Charts**:
-  - Summarize data dynamically and visualize it with interactive slicers and charts.
+  - Summarized data dynamically and visualize it with interactive slicers and charts.
 - **Conditional Formatting**:
-  - Highlight trends using formatted data bars and color scales.
+  - Highlighting trends using formatted data bars and color scales.
 - **Dynamic Images**:
   - Display pictures that change based on slicer selection using **XLOOKUP**.